Josh-dev69/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the path of the current working directory
+A script that display the content list of your directory